 Morale is key to warfare, so it should come as no surprise that the largest manufacturer of ice cream during World War II was the US Armed Forces.

-Winston Churchill was so surprised that he wrote the minister a letter saying that the war cabinet should have been given “the opportunity to express an opinion” on this ban.
+Winston Churchill was so surprised by this that he wrote the minister a letter saying that the war cabinet should have been given “the opportunity to express an opinion” on this ban.

 US service personnel didn't have to worry: they had the ice cream specifically made for them.
 But they also took things into their own hands to satisfy their addiction.

-Aircrew put the ingredients in metal drums, which were then turned to ice cream by the icy temperatures and vibrating aircraft!
+Aircrew put all the ingredients in metal drums, which were then turned into ice cream by the icy temperatures and vibrating aircraft!

 Before the history of ice cream comes to an end, we should perhaps mention two new ice cream ideas from the 1970s.

-In the 1970 Massachusetts diary company H.P.
+In the 1970s, Massachusetts dairy company H.P.
 Hood created frozen yogurt they called frogurt as a healthy alternative to ice cream.
-This market grew with the introduction of frozen yogurt on a stick, and in 1981 the first TCBY frozen yogurt store.
+This market grew with the introduction of frozen yogurt on a stick, and in 1981 the first TCBY frozen yogurt store opened.

 The dense, creamy taste of premium ice cream is achieved by using more fat and less air than ordinary ice cream.

-In America, the pioneers in this field were undoubtedly Häagen-Dazs, founded in 1961 but only opened its first shop in 1976, and Ben & Jerry’s which started spreading peace, love, & ice cream through the power of quirky flavors two years later in 1978.
+In America, the pioneers in this field were undoubtedly Häagen-Dazs (founded in 1961 but opened its first shop in 1976), and Ben & Jerry’s, which started spreading peace, love, & ice cream through the power of quirky flavors two years later in 1978.